-Chris Ryder is a Postdoctoral Research Associate in the Department of English Language and Applied Linguistics, University of Reading, where he recently completed his PhD studies.
+Chris is a Postdoctoral Research Associate in the Department of English Language and Applied Linguistics, University of Reading, where he also undertook his PhD, MRes and BA studies.
 He has previously worked on a number of projects on behalf of multinational companies, examining the role of language in the marketing and communication of specific products to the public.
-His other research interests include forensic linguistics, derivational morphology, artificial languages and humour.
+His research interests include forensic linguistics, phonetics and phonology, corpus linguistics, derivational morphology, artificial languages and humour.

 Laws, J.V. & Ryder, C. (2018).
 'Register variation in spoken British English: The case of verb-forming suffixation'.
 International Journal of Corpus Linguistics 23 (1): 1-27